Beverly Hills: A day just for the ladies

 - Now that you’re feeling relaxed, head to Olive & June to dress up your hands and feet!
 The salon features a wall of over 350 nail polishes and offers eight different nail services.
 The Dree leaves you with shiny, natural-looking nails and finishes with your choice of a nourishing treatment or a specialty top coat of color, while The Olive includes nail shaping, cuticle care, exfoliation and an extended massage.

 - Fancy a bit of nail art to go with your manicure?
-Using organic natural products, Chi Nail Bar & Organic Spa is the place to go if you and your girls like to add a bit of personality to your nails.
-From stripes and polka dots to butterflies and hearts, choose a design from the salon’s lookbook or come with one in mind!
+Using 5-free nail polish and gels, House of Polish is the place to go if you and your girls like to add a bit of personality to your nails.
+From stripes and polka dots to roses and hearts, choose a design from the salon’s lookbook or come with one in mind!

 - Or, visit Beverly Hills Nail Design who offers a range of services to add-on to their classic manicure and pedicure, including nail buff shining, nail design and gel color finishes.

 - Once your nails are done, visit Drybar on North Beverly Drive for a unique hair-styling experience.
 The salon concept was formed around a simple idea: “No Cuts.
 No Color.
 Just blowouts!”
-Choose from 9 different styles which are cleverly named after cocktails, such as The Manhattan (completely straight), The Uptini (styled updo) and The Dirty Martini (loose waves) and enjoy a glass of champagne as your hair is blow-dried to style.
+Choose from 10 different styles which are cleverly named after cocktails, such as the Manhattan (completely straight), Uptini (styled updo) and Dirty Martini (loose waves), and enjoy a glass of champagne as your hair is blow-dried to style.
 Phone in need of a charge?
 Simply plug into one of the USB outlets, conveniently located along the bar to charge up for the rest of your day.
 If you want to repeat your hairstyle at home, the salon sells their own products and tools, including “Buttercup,” the salon’s official blow dryer and mascot.